JustinHLe/cypress-region-detection/README.md

 # 3. Download the repository

-   - YOU SHOULD ALWAYS DOWNLOAD THIS REPOSITORY EVERYTIME YOU RUN CYPRESS TESTS IN CASE OF UPDATES
    - If you have cypress opened correctly.
 The cypress application should be looking for a project
    - Download the project by clicking on the link below
    - https://github.com/AppliedTechnologyServices/applied-surgeon-portal/archive/refs/heads/master.zip